 - Students who are ready to go abroad must review and adhere to the Cal Poly Study Abroad Procedure.

-NOTE: Under the new University rotation system, registration appointments are based on the % of degree units completed, so students who are closest to graduation register earlier.
-It is therefore imperative that you file your LAES Concentration Form as soon as possible and revise as necessary.
+NOTE: Registration appointments are based on the % of degree units completed, Therefore, it is imperative that you file your LAES Concentration Form as soon as possible and revise as necessary.

 If you must change your graduation term, a Change of Degree Completion Term Request must be submitted to the Office of the Registrar.
-Bring the form to the CLA Advising Office to obtain the required approval signature.
+Meet with our LAES Academic Advisor to obtain the required approval signature.